 Located in Omaha’s Old Market (which houses only locally-owned, small businesses) since 2001, Pittack says that despite moving locations and adding outdoor seating, “everything is the same,” right down to the menu, tables and chairs, and countertops, which were moved from the old site.
 In keeping with tradition, Ted & Wally’s ice cream base is made from scratch, using a family recipe containing eggs, milk, sugar, and cream.
 Sticking with the “in-the-family” theme, many of its ice cream ingredients are sourced from local family-owned groceries, bakeries, orchards, and farms.
 The ice cream is even frozen in old-school White Mountain ice cream freezers using ice and rock salt.
 (Doesn’t that remind you of your childhood days?)

 Key to retaining that old-fashioned magic, however, is smarter operations discreetly enabled by technology.
 Ted & Wally’s had been using an old push-button register to ring up all its customers — charming, but laborious.
 But with customers’ chocolate cones melting as they waited in line to pay, Pittack decided to upgrade his POS system to Clover.
-Using two Minis and one Mobile, Ted & Wally’s gets ice cream devotees in and out efficiently.
-The Mobile, in particular, is a line buster, says Pittack, explaining that customers no longer have to put up with a bottleneck at checkout.
+Using Clover, Ted & Wally’s gets ice cream devotees in and out efficiently.
+Customers no longer have to put up with a bottleneck at checkout.
 “Now we can run multiple credit cards at a time; before we could only do one.”

 The small size of Clover devices also helps create a better experience for customers.
 “We’re handing cones and money across [the countertop] and we need that space,” says Pittack, explaining that a large checkout device isn’t efficient for Ted & Wally’s.